wherrera10/Simpsons.jl/docs/src/index.md

 cmin <= elbow <= cmax.
 Note that in pathological cases where the actual minimum of the totalcosts occurs at a cluster count less than that of the curve "elbow", the function will return either cmin or the actual cluster count at which the totalcost is at minimum, whichever is larger.
+The default clustering function is kmeans, but other functions which take two required arguments (a matrix of data plus a desired cluster number and return a ClusteringResult as defined in the Clustering package) may be used.
+Additional arguments will be passed to the fclust function as kwargs.
 <br>
 Returns a tuple: the cluster count and the ClusteringResult at the "elbow" optimum.
 <br><br><br>